-Pursuant to 42 CFR § 438.236, the MCO must adopt and disseminate practice guidelines that are based on valid and reliable medical evidence or a consensus of health care professionals in the particular field, consider the needs of the enrolled population, are developed in consultation with contracting health care professionals, and are reviewed and updated periodically.
-The guidelines must be disseminated to affected providers and to enrollees and potential enrollees upon request.
+Pursuant to 42 CFR § 438.236, the MCO must adopt and disseminate practice guidelines that are based on valid and reliable medical evidence or a consensus of health care professionals in the particular field, consider the needs of the enrolled population, are developed in consultation with network providers, and are reviewed and updated periodically.
+The guidelines must be disseminated to all affected providers and, upon request, to enrollees and potential enrollees.
 The MCO must ensure that decisions with respect to utilization management, enrollee education, coverage of services, and other areas to which the guidelines are applicable are consistent with the practice guidelines.
+Practice guidelines must be made available to BMS upon request for review within two (2) business days of the request.